 National Wildlife Federation and Natural Resources Council of Maine news release

-AUGUSTA— Senator Susan Collins has signed onto a bipartisan wildlife conservation bill, the Recovering America’s Wildlife Act, that will inject $11.5 million into Maine annually to help at-risk wildlife species nationwide.
+Senator Angus King has joined Senator Susan Collins in cosponsoring a bipartisan wildlife conservation bill, the Recovering America’s Wildlife Act, that will inject $11.5 million into Maine annually to help at-risk wildlife species.

-The funding in the bill, part of $1.4 billion available nationwide, would be used to help the Maine Department of Inland Fisheries & Wildlife which the agency will use to implement its wildlife action plan.
-The plan identifies 378 priority species, including Canada lynx, New England cottontail, Atlantic salmon, and the yellow-banded bumble bee.
+The funding in the bill, part of $1.4 billion available nationwide, would be used to help the Maine Department of Inland Fisheries & Wildlife implement its wildlife action plan which identifies 378 priority species, including Canada lynx, New England cottontail, Atlantic salmon and the yellow-banded bumble bee.
 These efforts complement programs already underway in Maine to protect at-risk species, such as the recent law expanding the state’s ecological reserves.

-Senators Collins and King also cosponsored a Senate version last session.
+Senators Collins and King cosponsored a similar bill last session.
 It passed out of committee but never received a floor vote, despite having 47 bipartisan cosponsors.
 A similar bill passed the House in June last year, with support from Representatives Pingree and Golden.